antoniooliveira03/Projects/README.md

 **Industrial Applications of AI**

 This folder contains two projects that I was given the liberty to choose, being only restricted by two different themes.
-The first one consists of an exploration on how AI influences Supply Chain Management, where I chose to predict the delivery time of food.
+The first one
+(Assingment 3) consists of an exploration on how AI influences Supply Chain Management, where I chose to predict the delivery time of food.
 I retrieved a dataset from Kaggle, and performed EDA and predictions tasks, achieving satisfatory results.
+The second one (Assignment 4)

 **Web Mining**